ncar-presentations/git-lecture-2025/slides/lecture.md

 <div data-marpit-fragment>

-_Forking_ is creating your own version of the code on GitHub.
-You can now change the code and push those commits to GitHub.
+_Forking_ is creating _your own copy_ of the repository on GitHub.
+You can now change the code and push those commits to GitHub, without affecting the original repository.
 You make a _pull request_ to suggest your changes be merged into the original repository.

 ---